biolink/biolink-model/docs/SequenceVariantModulatesTreatmentAssociation.md

----
-parent: Classes
-title: biolink:SequenceVariantModulatesTreatmentAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: SequenceVariantModulatesTreatmentAssociation
+# Type: sequence variant modulates treatment association

 An association between a sequence variant and a treatment or health intervention.
 The treatment object itself encompasses both the disease and the drug used.